 Can you brief us on critical issues involved in the PCB layout for DDR5?

 Stephen: One of the biggest changes, I think, is that as we start to move faster, we need to be more careful about crosstalk.
 These signals are going to connect to the pads in the BGA pin field that the device would rest upon.
 You are going to have more crosstalk in that pin field.
-The number of ground views and the location of those is going to be important.
+The number of ground vias and the location of those is going to be important.
 You can’t always get away from the additional crosstalk there is going to be, but at least you need to be able to simulate it to estimate how much impact crosstalk is going to be.
 The other aspect is about the length matching.
 So DDR5 is a parallel bus, just like DDR4 was.
-It is critical that you take into account how much transmission line lens is inside the package of the device, and you are given that information upfront.
+It is critical that you take into account how much transmission line length is inside the package of the device, and you are given that information upfront.

-When you go to board layout, work with the package lens and then make sure that the rest of the signals you create are still time aligned at the end.
+When you go to board layout, work with the package lengths and then make sure that the rest of the signals you create are still time aligned at the end.
 But we use meanders and serpentines.
 The electrical length of those and the physical length is slightly different.
 Even though you have laid it out, you do want to be able to verify with an EM simulator to make sure that the signals are going to be time-aligned as they enter into the system.

 A PCB with multi-gigabit high-speed links requires careful design.
 Could you recommend some design choices to improve signal integrity at 16 Gbps and beyond?